Ganache is so easy, so delicious, and goes fabulously on all kinds of desserts. Chocolate ganache will be your new favorite treat!

 What is the Difference Between Ganache and Mousse

-The difference between ganache and mousse is texture.
+The difference again is primarily texture.
 Mousse is essentially ganache that has been whipped to incorporate air bubbles which makes it light and fluffy.

 If you’re looking for a simple mousse recipe, you’ll love our chocolate mousse made with only two ingredients!!